Postgraduate study in Data Science

 The Master of Professional Studies specialising in Data Science concentrates on the application of data management and data analysis skills to a professional domain, such as business.

 The Master of Data Science is an advanced programme and takes the skills learned from your undergraduate degree in Data Science to the next level.
-You will be taught how to apply state-of-the-art techniques from computer science and statistics, to real-world problems.
+You will be taught how to apply state-of-the-art techniques to real-world problems, drawing from computer science and statistics.

 - Apply techniques from large-scale data management, data mining, machine learning, statistical modelling and statistical analysis to relevant domains